 With China’s huge online population of over 900 million netizens and 250 million e-shoppers an online sales infrastructure is everything when entering the market.
 It’s an advantage for brands to conquer the Chinese market without having to pay heavy charges or taxes.

-Everything is convenient for both parts.
+Everything is convenient for both parties.
 Consumers have the possibility to have access to foreign products without fear of the language barrier because the websites are optimized in mandarin.
 The delivery is as fast as for local products because all the e-commerce infrastructure is organized.

 For sellers, it allows you to sell your products in China without suffer of the big gap of understanding.